UBC-MDS/CrossPy/README.md

 Three main functions in `CrossPy`:

-- `split_data()`: This function partitions data into `k`-fold and returns the partitioned indices.
+- `split_data()`: This function split data according to input train/all ratio returns the split data.
 A random shuffling option is provided. (`stratification` option for imbalanced representations will also be included if time allows.)

 - `cross_validation()`: This function performs `k`-fold cross validation using the partitioned data and a selected model.
 It returns the scores of each validation.
 Additional methods for cross validation will be implemented (such as "Leave-One-Out" if time allows).